Setting Healthy Boundaries:

 responsible for the feelings of others.
 Those with loose boundaries

-often lead chaotic lives, full of drama, as if they lived in houses with no fences, gates, locks, or even
+often lead chaotic lives, full of drama, as if they lived in houses with

 Those with healthy boundaries are firm but